 - Q-tips/ travel-sized tissue packets/cotton balls

-How I feel about it: Seemed obvious, but as I have yet to wear contacts, I so have yet to wear sunglasses.
+How I feel about it: Seemed obvious, although I’ve only worn contacts on holiday and so have only worn sunglasses a couple times.
 Clip-on shades for my glasses have been a much better option.

 - Prescription glasses/contacts/contact solution

 I picked up an extra pair of glasses plus a dark-lens attachment for pretty cheap from Zenni Optical and I brough my contacts and some solution because I’ve been told I can, in fact, wear them (despite the PC not recommending it) if I’m careful about keeping them clean, and if I do any sportsing, I will wish my glasses weren’t sliding down my nose/falling off my face/restricting all peripheral vision/etc.

 How I feel about it: The glasses have been great, and Peace Corps’ replacement glasses don’t fit my face (they literally don’t have an option for frames my size, who do I complain to) so I’m very glad they have.
 The contacts have only been useful on holidays (can’t swim blind!) because I never sportsed here.

 The Peace Corps will provide these, I know, but I have half a box of Avengers band-aids left, and I seriously doubt the PC is giving me Avengers band-aids.

 How I feel about it: Genuinely have cheered me up on bad days.
 Good choice.

 The Peace Corps said to, so I did.